Click the + buttons below to learn more.

 We all know that we live in a highly urbanized and heavily impacted watershed.
 Multiple studies have found the aquatic habitat within the Sammamish River corridor to be severely degraded.
-Protecting Wayne land from development has a positive ripple effect in terms of wildlife.
+That our newest regional park now protects these ninety acres from development has a positive ripple effect in terms of wildlife.

 The story of the Sammamish River corridor is very similar to the story of many of our urban streams and urban rivers.
 We’re dealing with a watershed where more than half of the aquatic habitat has been lost.
 The in-stream conditions lack diversity, the channels and the substrates have been altered and are no longer suitable for spawning habitat in a lot of the areas.
 The native plant communities are increasingly rare, water temperatures are elevated along with nutrients and pollutants.
 Flows have been altered from flooding in the winters and lower water levels during the summers.
 All of this impacts our fish and wildlife species.

 In its Final Report of 2002 King County’s Sammamish River Corridor Action Plan states “conditions in the Sammamish River Corridor are severely degraded and have resulted in a decline in many fish and wildlife populations.
 Aquatic habitat has been reduced by more than half … A total of seven salmon species are known to be present in the north Lake Washington watershed, and of those, two are listed as threatened (chinook, bull trout), one has been petitioned for listing as endangered (kokanee), three are considered depressed by WDFW (coho [listed as a candidate specied under ESA], steelhead, and sockeye).”

 The very rare Lake Sammamish kokanee uses the Lake Sammamish watershed for all of its life cycle.
 The decline of this species has been attributed in part to altered storm water flows and dissolved oxygen levels.